Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 possible that an action on the recovery motors may not hoist up or down synchronously on both recovery motors which could lead to the loss of level on the unit being recovered.
-The maximum positional difference between the two MS units can be set in units measured and managed by the Motosuiveur®.
+The maximum positional difference between the two MS Units can be set in units measured and managed by the Motosuiveur®.
 This maximum difference is set at factory at commissioning and can be adjusted during site commissioning to suit the application.